Leica M Typ 240 versus Sony A9

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A9 provides a better video resolution than the M Typ 240.
 It can shoot movie footage at 4K/30p, while the Leica is limited to 1080/25p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A9 has an electronic viewfinder (3686k dots), while the M Typ 240 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The following table reports on some other key feature differences and similarities of the Leica M Typ 240, the Sony A9, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Leica M Typ 240 and Sony A9 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica M Typ 240 (⇒ rgt)||optical||no||3.0||920||fixed||no||4000||3.0||no||no|